ShaunJhingoor/AllAdventure/README.md

   const handleSubmitReview = async (e) => {
     e.preventDefault();
+    if(isSubmitted) return //If the review is sumbited user cannot submit the same review again

+    if (trimmedReview.length === 0) {

+      setReviewError("Review cannot be empty");// Throws an error when the user submits a review
+      //with just spaces
+      return;
+    }

+    setIsSubmitted(true) //While submitting review cahnges status to true so users cannot spam the submit button

-    const newReview = { //Sending to the backend a new review in the formate that it is taken
+    const newReview = { //Formating a new review to be sent to the backend
       review: {
         review: review,
         trail_id: trail.id,